-NEXT (3): Press this button or the SEEK right arrow to go to the next track.
-If you hold the button or press it more than once, the player will continue moving forward through the disc.
+3 NEXT: Press this pushbutton to advance to the next track.
+If you press and hold this pushbutton or press it more than once, the player will continue moving forward through the disc.
 The sound will mute while seeking.

-REV (4): Press and hold this button to reverse quickly through a track selection.
-Release it to resume playing.
+REV 4 (Reverse): Press and hold this pushbutton to quickly reverse within a track.
+Release this pushbutton to resume play.

-(5): If your radio is equipped with a CD player, press this button to select the next disc in the magazine.
-If a CD cannot be played, its number will be skipped when selecting discs using this button.
+5: Press this pushbutton to select the next disc in the magazine.
+If a CD cannot be played, its number will be skipped when selecting discs while using this pushbutton.

-FWD (6): Press and hold this button to advance quickly through a track selection.
-Release it to resume playing.
+FWD 6 (Forward): Press and hold this pushbutton to quickly advance within a track.
+Release this pushbutton to resume play.